tony20141/tony20141.github.io/projects/project1/project1.md

 ## Question #7
 Which 802.11 frame type is Association Response?

 **A. management** Most Voted
 B. protected frame
 C. action
 D. control
 802.11 frames are transmitted over the air, and anyone within range can receive them.
 If unencrypted, anyone may inspect their contents.
 •
 To prevent man-in-the-middle attacks, clients should authenticate the AP, and management frames should also be authenticated

 ***

+## Question #41Topic 1
+Using direct sequence spread spectrum, which three 2.4-GHz channels are used to limit collisions?

+A. 5, 6, 7
+B. 1, 2, 3
+C. 1, 6, 11
+D. 1, 5, 10
+non-overlapping channels in the 2.4 GHz band when using Direct Sequence Spread Spectrum (DSSS).
+2.4 GHz Band: Frequency range used for Wi-Fi (802.11b/g/n/ax).
+Channel Spacing: Channels are spaced 5 MHz apart.
+Channel Bandwidth: Each channel is 22 MHz wide.
+Non-Overlapping Channels: To minimize interference, adjacent channels should not overlap.
+In the 2.4 GHz band, channels 1, 6, and 11 are the only three non-overlapping channels.
+5 & 10 is a bit.
+Channel 1: 2.412 GHz
+Channel 2: 2.417 GHz
+Channel 3: 2.422 GHz
+Channel 4: 2.427 GHz
+Channel 5: 2.432 GHz
+Channel 6: 2.437 GHz
+Channel 7: 2.442 GHz
+Channel 8: 2.447 GHz
+Channel 9: 2.452 GHz
+Channel 10: 2.457 GHz
+Channel 11: 2.462 GHz

+***

+## Question #43
+A wireless administrator has configured a WLAN; however, the clients need access to a less congested 5-GHz network for their voice quality.
+Which action must be taken to meet the requirement?

+**A. enable Band Select**
+B. enable DTIM
+C. enable RX-SOP
+D. enable AAA override

+Band Select (Band Steering): Feature that encourages dual-band clients (2.4 GHz and 5 GHz capable) to connect to the 5 GHz band, which is typically less congested and offers better performance.
+DTIM (Delivery Traffic Indication Message): Beacon interval setting that affects power saving and multicast/broadcast delivery.
+Not directly related to band steering.
+RX-SOP (Receive Start of Packet Detection Threshold): Adjusts the sensitivity of the AP's receiver.
+Not directly related to band steering.
+AAA Override: Allows overriding AAA settings for specific WLANs or clients.
+Not directly related to band steering.
+Therefore, the correct answer is A. enable Band Select.

+***

 **Chapter 27: Analyzing Cisco Wireless Architectures**